 The corporate tax system in France

 France recently introduced a new bill that reduces the standard France corporate tax rate, marking the first reduction since 1993.
-The bill states that the French corporate tax rate for large companies will drop from 33.33% to 25% over a five year period (28% in 2020).
+The bill states that the French corporate tax rate for large companies will drop from 33.33% to 25% over a fiv- year period (26.5% in 2021).

 Who pays corporate tax in France?

-There are different French corporate tax regimes, depending on your type of business in France:
+There are different French corporate tax regimes, depending on the type of business you run in France:

-- Commercial, industrial or manual/trades/crafts businesses are taxed under the Bénéfices Industriels et Commerciaux (BIC) system.
+- Commercial, industrial, or manual/trades/crafts businesses fall under the Bénéfices Industriels et Commerciaux (BIC) system.

-- Professional businesses are taxed under the Bénéfices non Commerciaux (BNC) system.
+- Professional businesses fall under the Bénéfices non Commerciaux (BNC) system.

-- Agricultural businesses are taxed using the Bénéfices Agricole (BA) system.
+- Agricultural businesses use the Bénéfices Agricole (BA) system.

-With these regimes you need to provide information on income, deduct expenditures and apply French business tax to the company’s net profit.
+With these regimes, you must provide information on income, deduct expenditures and apply French business tax to the company’s net profit.
 You can carry losses over up to a maximum of six years.

 Corporate tax for sole traders

-If you are a sole trader (enterprise individuelle or EI) then you and your business are one legal entity and you will be automatically taxed under the personal income tax system (Impôts sur le Revenu) or under the rules of the régime micro-entrepris or régime du reel.
+If you are a sole trader (enterprise individuelle or EI) then you and your business are one legal entity.
+As a result, you automatically pay tax under the personal income tax system (Impôts sur le Revenu) or under the rules of the régime micro-entrepris or régime du reel.

 Corporate tax for partnerships

-If your company is a SARL (limited company in joint ownership) you can choose to be taxed under the personal income tax system for the first five years of business if the business is small, or is a certain type of family business – otherwise you will be taxed through French corporate taxation.
+If your company is a SARL (a limited company in joint ownership), you can choose to be taxed under the personal income tax system for the first five years of business if the business is small, or is a certain type of family business.
+Otherwise, you pay tax through French corporate taxation.

 Corporate tax for limited companies

-If you take on the status of EIRL (Entrepreneur of Individual Limited Liability), where you and your assets are separate, you pay tax through your French income tax return in the category for your business – industrial and commercial profits (BIC) for traders and artisans, or Non Commercial Benefits (BNC) for independent professionals – or you can opt to pay French corporate tax.
+If you take on the status of EIRL (Entrepreneur of Individual Limited Liability), where you and your assets are separate, you pay tax through your French income tax return in the category for your business: industrial and commercial profits (BIC) for traders and artisans or Non-Commercial Benefits (BNC) for independent professionals.
+Otherwise, you can opt to pay French corporate tax.

 Business tax for micro-enterprises in France